dxdez/ood-dxdez/content/resources/assets-tools.md

 [Hugo Mini Course](https://hugo-mini-course.netlify.app/ "Hugo Mini Course") - A mini overview on how to get started with the HUGO static site generator

+[Hugo SEO Best Practices](https://cloudcannon.com/tutorials/hugo-seo-best-practices/ "Hugo SEO Best Practices") - An overview on setting up the essential attributes on a HUGO site for optimal SEO